PlaidCloud/website/content/en/docs/tasks/administer-cluster/securing-a-cluster.md

 ### API Authorization

 Once authenticated, every API call is also expected to pass an authorization check.
-Kubernetes ships an integrated [Role-Based Access Control (RBAC)](/docs/reference/access-authn-authz/rbac/) component that matches an incoming user or group to a set of permissions bundled into roles.
+PlaidCloud ships an integrated [Role-Based Access Control (RBAC)](/docs/reference/access-authn-authz/rbac/) component that matches an incoming user or group to a set of permissions bundled into roles.
 These permissions combine verbs (get, create, delete) with resources (pods, services, nodes) and can be namespace-scoped or cluster-scoped.
 A set of out-of-the-box